Loading…

 Level: Intermediate

-This session will explore the evaluation and integration of assistive technology for clinical document content creation.
-The panelists will describe experimental design, cross-functional team formation, and the adoption of tailored solutions.
+This session will explore the evaluation and implementation of assistive technology for clinical document content creation.
+The panelists will describe experimental design and adoption of solutions, cross-functional partnerships, and the impact to Medical Writing organizations.

 Learning Objectives

-Discuss and evaluate the potential benefits and challenges of implementing assistive technology, including both rule-based and AI-based solutions; Recognize the criticality of working with cross-functional teams to assess and implement technologies, ensuring successful adoption and return on investment; Recognize how to design a strategy for integrating technologies into existing systems and behaviors.
+Discuss and evaluate the potential benefits and challenges of implementing assistive technology, including both rule-based and AI-based solutions; Recognize the criticality of working with cross-functional teams to assess and implement technologies, ensuring successful adoption and return on investment; Discuss how AI can positively influence Medical Writing organizations.

 Chair